 F1B (2nd Generation) – F1 bred to a Poodle (25% Golden, 75% Poodle)

-*F1B’s will have wavy, curly, or wooly coats and are low to non-shed and are allergy friendly.
+*F1B’s will have wavy, curly, or wooly coats and are low to low to non-shed and are allergy friendly.

 Multi Generational – F1B bred to an F1B

-*Multi-Gens also will have a wooly or fleece coat and are non-shed and allergy friendly.
+*Multi-Gens also will have a wooly or fleece coat and are low to non-shed and allergy friendly.